golioth/golioth-firmware-sdk/examples/zephyr/stream/README.md

 This Golioth data streaming application demonstrates how to connect with Golioth and periodically send data to the stream service.
-In this sample temperature measurements are sent to `/sensor/temp` stream path.
-For platforms that do not have temperature sensor a value is generated from 20 up to 30.
+In this sample temperature measurements will be displayed on the `/temp` stream path.
+For platforms that do not have a temperature sensor, a value is generated from 20 up to 30.

+> :information-source: To receive stream data, a Pipeline must be
+> configured for the project on Golioth.
+This example is configured
+> to work with the default Pipeline present for every project upon creation.

 ## Requirements